catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli/install.rst

  # Running as Administrator
  Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

-You will then need to download a versoin of Ubuntu from either the Microsoft store, from a command line script, or to manually unpack it and install it from their release website.
+You will then need to download a version of Ubuntu from either the Microsoft store, from a command line script, or to manually unpack it and install it from their release website.
 For our purposes we will be using the Microsoft Store.

 .. image:: ../assets/windows-store.png

 I've chosen to use Ubuntu 18.04.
 Once installed, you open the application and set up an Unix account.
-An Unix account is only relevent on your machine and once set up you won't need to use your login details again (but hold on to them for security purposes) Once that is done you will be met with a screen somewhat like this:
+An Unix account is only relevant on your machine and once set up you won't need to use your login details again (but hold on to them for security purposes) Once that is done you will be met with a screen somewhat like this: